 Sports: Hockey, ice skating, roller skating

 Offering high-level recreational leagues on two NHL-sized ice rinks, Ellenton Ice and Sports Complex offers a premier ice sports experience.
 In addition to offering public skate times, the facility offers party rooms and private spaces for your team.
 The roller skating floor can be rented out by the hour – a great activity for off days or long stretches between games!
 Other features include an inline skate rink, fitness center, conference rooms, CrossFit and a hockey pro shop.
+Home to 2010 winter Olympic pair teams and their award winning coaches.

 As a part of the massive renovation, Pirate City – the workout and practice fields located five miles away – got a big facelift, too.
 Pirate City is like an all-you-can-eat buffet for sports planners.
 We’re talking dining halls, activity rooms with ping pong tables and pool tables, computers, TVs, housing and, of course, professional-grade baseball fields for premier competition.
 Four full-sized fields are all named after a Pirates legend or Hall-of-Famer.
 Both bleacher and grandstand seating is available.
 However, plan ahead for parking.
 A limited number of spots are available behind the left field fence in a grass lot.